ejbolt/Gustavus-Adolphus/README.md

 All feedback is welcome.
 There are bound to be issues.
 I am constantly testing them on my own mirror server to find any hiccups.

-Notes: URLs will require editing.
-Planning to split rsync url entry to the url, and the path afterwards.
+Notes: Read the script code to see how it wants the rsync URL.
+I'd like to be able to smartly append the distro name to the URL, but since the directory path of Linux mirrors is not ubiquitous, that's a little tricky, so meh.